Utah Beach: Plan of attack

 The second wave, scheduled for 06:35, consisted of 32 LCVPs carrying four more companies of 8th Infantry, as well as combat engineers and naval demolition teams that were to clear the beach of obstacles.
 The third wave, scheduled for 06:45, consisted of eight LCTs bringing more DD tanks plus armored bulldozers to assist in clearing paths off the beach.
-It was to be followed at 06:37 by the fourth wave, which had eight Landing Craft Mechanized (LCM) and three LCVPs with detachments of the 237th and 299th Combat Engineer Battalions, assigned to clear the beach between the high and low water marks.
+It was to be followed at 06:47 by the fourth wave, which had eight Landing craft mechanized (LCM) and three LCVPs with detachments of the 237th and 299th Combat Engineer Battalions, assigned to clear the beach between the high and low water marks.

 Troops involved in Operation Overlord, including members of the 4th Division scheduled to land at Utah, left their barracks in the second half of May and proceeded to their coastal marshalling points.
 To preserve secrecy, the invasion troops were as much as possible kept out of contact with the outside world.
 The men began to embark onto their transports on June 1, and the 865 ships of Force U (the naval group assigned to Utah) left from Plymouth on June 3 and 4.

-A 24-hour postponement of the invasion necessitated by bad weather meant that one convoy had to be recalled and then hastily refuelled at Portland.
-Convoy U2A from Salcome and Dartmouth left on 4 June but did not receive the broadcast recall notices, and was headed for France alone.
+A 24-hour postponement of the invasion necessitated by bad weather meant that one convoy had to be recalled and then hastily refueled at Portland.
+Convoy U2A from Salcombe and Dartmouth left on 4 June but did not receive the broadcast recall notices, and was headed for France alone.
 An all-day search by a Walrus reconnaissance biplane located the convoy and dropped two coded messages in canisters; the second one was acknowledged when the convoy was 36 miles from Normandy.
 The convoy of about 150 vessels was carrying the 4th Infantry Division of Major-General Raymond O. Barton.

 The ships met at a rendezvous point (nicknamed "Piccadilly Circus") southeast of the Isle of Wight to assemble into convoys to cross the Channel.
 Minesweepers began clearing lanes on the evening of June 5.